Top-ranked UConn bounces back from loss, routs Houston 91-51

 HARTFORD, Conn.
+(AP) — Twenty-one-year-old UConn star Megan Walker was born five years after the Huskies last lost consecutive games.

-(AP) — Megan Walker scored 22 points and Christyn Willimas had 21 as top-ranked UConn responded to its first loss of the season with a 91-51 rout of Houston on Saturday.
+Walker scored 22 points and Christyn Williams had 21 as top-ranked Connecticut responded to its first loss of this season with a 91-51 rout of Houston on Saturday.

 Crystal Dangerfield (17 points) and Olivia Nelson-Ododa (13) also hit double figures for the Huskies (13-1, 4-0 American), who have gone 975 games over 27 years without losing twice in a row.